NomicFoundation/hardhat-website/src/content/docs/ignition/docs/guides/ethers.md

+---
+title: Using Ethers
+description: How to use Ethers.js with Ignition
+sidebar:
+  order: 7
+---

 # Using Ethers

 Hardhat Ignition provides a variant based on using [Ethers](https://docs.ethers.org) as your connection library.
 Ethers is an alternative to [Viem](https://viem.sh) for interacting with the Ethereum Blockchain and its ecosystem.